dennisss/tansa/README.md

 Alternatively, run `make sim` to start up a multidrone simulator

-Run `make run` to build the core stuff and start up the controller
+Run `make run` to build the core stuff and start up the controller.
+Make sure that config.json has the right filepaths, and the right ip addresses if not using simulator.

 Documentation